mzazon/awesome-cloud-projects/aws/cross-account-data-sharing-exchange/cross-account-data-sharing-exchange.md

    echo "✅ Created data set with ID: $DATASET_ID"
    ```

    The data set is now created and ready for revision management.
-This foundational step establishes the container structure that will organize all related data assets and enable efficient subscriber discovery through the Data Exchange catalog.
+This foundational step establishes the container structure that organizes all related data assets and enables efficient subscriber discovery through the Data Exchange catalog.

 4. **Create Initial Revision and Import Assets**:

-   Revisions in AWS Data Exchange enable versioning of your data assets, allowing you to publish updates while maintaining historical versions.
-The import process securely transfers your S3-hosted data into the Data Exchange service, where it becomes available for sharing with authorized subscribers.
+   Revisions in AWS Data Exchange enable versioning of data assets, allowing you to publish updates while maintaining historical versions.
+The import process securely transfers S3-hosted data into the Data Exchange service, where it becomes available for sharing with authorized subscribers.
 This versioning capability ensures data lineage and enables rollback to previous versions if needed.

    ```bash
    # Create a new revision